 Our doctors are non-judgemental regarding your sexuality, have your best interest in mind and protect your confidentiality.

-Doctors decide who gets PEP and they’re unlikely to give these expensive and powerful drugs to the same person time after time.
-So someone who keeps having unsafe sex will usually be offered help with having safer sex and won’t be given PEP lots of times.
-Besides, the side effects often put people off wanting to take PEP more than once.
+Doctors decide who gets PrEP and they’re unlikely to give these expensive and powerful drugs to the same person time after time.
+So someone who keeps having unsafe sex will usually be offered help with having safer sex and won’t be given PrEP lots of times.
+Besides, the side effects often put people off wanting to take PrEP more than once.

 No significant health effects have been seen in people who are HIV-negative and have taken PrEP for up to 5 years.
 Patients may experience some side effects like nausea, but these side effects will subside over time.